-Operational characteristics of three-phase generators and their connection to transformers for the purpose of cross-country power transmission.
+Operational characteristics of three-phase generators - including hydro, solar and wind - and their connection to transformers for the purpose of cross-country power transmission.
 Circuit characteristics of the transmission and distribution system, the purpose and function of power substations and local power distribution concepts.